 What are probiotics?
 Within the human gastrointestinal tract, probiotics are often referred to as the "health-friendly bacteria" that are known to have a huge influence on our human physiology and overall long-term well-being.
 The words "pro" and "biotic" literally mean "for life."

-This diverse array of gut microbiota are responsible for many functions including maintaining bowel regularity, synthesizing certain vitamins, regulating immune response, preventing the growth of pathogens, metabolism of certain carbohydrates and much more.
+This diverse array of gut microbiota are responsible for many functions including maintaining bowel regularity, synthesizing certain vitamins, regulating immune response, defending against pathogens, metabolism of certain carbohydrates, and much more.
 Most notably, they play a central role in the gut-brain axis or the biochemical signaling that occurs between the GI tract and the central nervous system.

 It is identified that certain factors can throw off the optimal ratio of "friendly bacteria" to other species or fungal genera like Candida, which can tend to over-dominate when the body is in a weakened state or health is compromised.
 Some contributions to these potential imbalances may include poor dietary choices, emotional stress, exposure to chemicals, toxic buildup in the body in addition to the widespread use of antibiotics.

 It has been recognized, however, that gut microbiota can be intentionally manipulated through specific diet regimens as well as the intake of probiotic-rich food sources.
-In a 2017 journal article, it was acknowledged that one's diet is considered a key factor in influencing gut microbiota during the course of one's lifetime.
+In a 2017 journal article, it was acknowledged that one's diet is considered a main driver in influencing gut microbiota during the course of one's lifetime.

 Although it is identified that more science is needed, in one published report in the Journal of Clinical Pharmacology, "cultured microorganisms, when given in adequate quantities for sufficient periods of time, are beneficial in many human disease conditions and safer than most pharmaceuticals."
 (Source)